DavidGhedini/JRI-Docs/docs/installing.rst

     $ ./pre-install-jrip-centos.sh

-The above will install Webmin, Apache HTTPD Server, as well as our (optional) Certbot Module for SSL.
+The above will install Webmin, Apache HTTPD Server, JRI Publisher module, as well as our (optional) Certbot Module for SSL.

 When the script completes, you will see the message below: